Dayr al-Qasi: Ottoman Empire

 Dayr al-Qassi was incorporated into the Ottoman Empire in 1517 and it belonged to the nahiya (subdistrict) of Jira, part of the Safad Sanjak (District of Safed).
 In the 1596 tax records Dayr al-Qassi had a population of 24 Muslim household; an estimated 132 persons.
 The villagers paid a fixed tax-rated of 25% on a number of crops, including wheat and barley, as well as on goats and beehives; a total of 345 akçe.

 In the early 18th century, Dayr al-Qassi was a fortified village controlled by a local sheikh (chief) named Abd al-Khaliq Salih.
-In 1740, Sheikh Zahir al-Umar, a local multazim (tax farmer) from the Banu Zaydan family whose strength was growing throughout the Galilee, struggled to gain control of Dayr al-Qassi.
+In 1740, Sheikh Daher al-Umar, a local multazim (tax farmer) from the Banu Zaydan family whose strength was growing throughout the Galilee, struggled to gain control of Dayr al-Qassi.
 Later that year, he made the village part of his domain by marrying Sheikh Salih's daughter, thereby sealing an alliance with the latter's family.
-In late 1767, Zahir's son Ali of Safed requested control of Dayr al-Qassi from his father after his request for Dayr Hanna was rejected.
-Zahir refused and the two entered into an armed conflict, which Zahir won.
-Nonetheless, Zahir pardoned Ali and ultimately ceded the village to him.
+In late 1767, Daher's son Ali of Safed requested control of Dayr al-Qassi from his father after his request for Dayr Hanna was rejected.
+Daher refused and the two entered into an armed conflict, which Daher won.
+Nonetheless, Daher pardoned Ali and ultimately ceded the village to him.
+It was one several villages listed under Ali's control during his rebellion against his father's successor, the Ottoman-appointed governor Ahmad Pasha al-Jazzar, in 1776.

 In 1838, Dayr al-Qassi was noted as a Muslim village in the Jabal subdistrict, located west of Safed.

 Victor Guérin visited Dayr al-Qassi in 1875, and he estimated that the village had 350 Muslim inhabitants.
 In 1881, Dayr al-Qassi was described in the PEF's Survey of Western Palestine (SWP) as being situated on a ridge, encircled by fig and olive trees and arable land.
 It then had a population of about 200.
 A population list from about 1887 showed Dayr al-Qassi to have about 945 inhabitants, all Muslims.